 Of amounts appropriated to the Secretary for a fiscal year under section 318(a)(4) of the Coastal Zone Management Act of 1972, as amended by this Act, not more than $1,000,000 shall be available for use by the Secretary for carrying out this section for that fiscal year, other than for providing in the form of grants under subsection (f) of this section.

-There is authorized to be appropriated to the Secretary for use for providing in the form of grants under subsection (f) of this section not more than—
+There is authorized to be appropriated to the Secretary such amounts as are necessary to carry out this section.

-$6,000,000 for fiscal year 1992;

-$12,000,000 for fiscal year 1993;

-$12,000,000 for fiscal year 1994; and

-$12,000,000 for fiscal year 1995.

 Definitions